Frequently Asked Questions

 When are rehearsals?

-After the audition process ends (typically sometime in November), rehearsals are held multiple weekends during December, and every weekend after the new year, from January until the conclusion of WGI Championships in Dayton, Ohio; this year, WGI Championships are held on April 20-22nd, 2017.
+After the audition process ends (typically sometime in November), rehearsals are held multiple weekends during December, and every weekend after the new year, from January until the conclusion of WGI Championships in Dayton, Ohio; this year, WGI Championships are held in April.

 Our website will host a list of the rehearsal dates for the season, posted shortly after the audition process.
 In addition, members are given a detailed paper schedule for the season, and are contacted regularly about rehearsal times, locations, and updates through internet and mobile communications, such as email, a Facebook group, and mass text messages sent to members’ cell phones.